91072puu/Clinical_Study_Project_R-Python/README.md

 ## Data
 Data used in this project comes from [CDISC Pilot Project](https://github.com/cdisc-org/sdtm-adam-pilot-project/)

-## How to Use
-Open notebooks from the `notebooks/` folder on Google Colab

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).